pisv/gethandly.wiki-playground/Step-Two.md

-Again, there is no need to use the `newElements` parameter here (recall that it is designated for placing handle/body pairs for child elements), because the `FooFile` will, in turn, be an openable element.
-Hence, Foo projects should only build their own structure, not the structure of their children.
-In that way, the model can be populated with elements lazily, on demand.
+Again, there is no need to use the `newElements` parameter here (recall that it is designated for placing handle/body pairs for child elements), because the `FooFile` will, in turn, be an openable element and will build its own structure lazily, on demand.

 Now that we have a complete implementation for the class `FooProject`, we can test it.
 But let's first define some handy methods in `IFooProject`: